aanastasiou/dgtools/doc/source/lfsr.rst

-.. _prng:
+.. _lfsr:

 Pseudorandom Number Generator (PRNG)
 ====================================

 The availability of random numbers in modern computers is taken for granted.
 We always assume that it will be possible to simulate the throw of a dice by calling a function that "magically" returns a random number.

 But, where do random numbers come from and how can we use the Digirule2 to generate a few?

 The Linear Feedback Shift Register (LFSR)
 -----------------------------------------